preethiashok05/preethiashok05/README.md

 &nbsp;&nbsp;&nbsp;<b>About me</b> <br>
 - 👨‍💻 I am a Sophomore at Sir M. Visvesvaraya Institute of Technology.
-- 🌱 I’m currently learning Django and exploring the various frameworks.
+- 🌱 I’m currently learning Django and exploring various frameworks.
 - 📫 How to reach me: preethiashok05@gmial.com

 <br/>